prouhard/coding-test-randomgen/README.md

 ```

-Moreover, it is a convention that if an attribute starts with and underscore, it is semi-private in Python and should not be accessed outside the class.
-So, to be absolutely clean, I should have defined a setter just to avoid accessing these attributes in `test_random_gen.py`.
+Moreover, it is a convention that if an attribute starts with and underscore, it is protected in Python and should not be accessed outside the class.
+So, to be absolutely clean, I should have defined a setter at the class level just to avoid accessing these attributes in `test_random_gen.py`.

 If I could use external libraries, I would just go for numpy's [random.choice](https://docs.scipy.org/doc/numpy-1.16.0/reference/generated/numpy.random.choice.html):